Job Maseko

-Before the War
+Before the war

-Before the war, Maseko worked as a miner in Springs South Africa.
+Before the war, Maseko worked as a miner in Springs, Union of South Africa.
 After completion of basic training, he was sent to North Africa to join the 2nd South African Division.

 Surrender and sabotage

 Maseko became a prisoner of war on 21 June 1942 when Major-General Hendrik Klopper, commander of the South African 2nd Infantry Division surrendered the Tobruk Garrison with 32,000 men to Field Marshal Erwin Rommel.
 The garrison included 10,722 South Africans of the 2nd Division (of which 1,200 were Native Military Corps members).

 The Germans separated their prisoners by race.
 The white troops were sent to POW camps in Europe, but the prisoners of colour were retained in Italian POW camps in Africa where they were forced to work as manual labourers under horrific conditions.
 Part of the prisoners' forced labour involved loading and unloading supplies from German freight ships in the port of Tobruk.
 With his pre-war experience and exposure to explosives, while unloading cargo from a German freight ship in the Tobruk harbour on 21 July 1942, Maseko got three of his fellow prisoners to distract the German guards while he got busy below deck making a bomb using his pre-war mining experience.
-Using ammunition from which he extracted the cordite and a long fuse, Maseko put together an improvised explosive device which he stashed among jerry-cans of gasoline in the ship’s hold.
+Using ammunition from which he extracted the cordite and a long fuse, Maseko put together an improvised explosive device which he stashed among jerry-cans of gasoline in the ship's hold.
 While he and his fellow prisoners were taking the final load off the ship, Maseko lit the fuse and then left the ship.
 The ship was destroyed in the explosion and the subsequent fire.
-The next day the POWs were questioned about smoking while on board ship - to which they answered that cigarettes were forbidden and were not included in any rations, which could not be disputed by their Italian captors.
+The next day, the POWs were questioned about smoking while on board ship – to which they answered that cigarettes were forbidden and were not included in any rations, which could not be disputed by their Italian captors.

-Maseko later escaped from the Italian POW camp in Tobruk and walked for three weeks though the desert and enemy lines to El Alamein.
+Maseko later escaped from the Italian POW camp in Tobruk and walked for three weeks through the desert and enemy lines to El Alamein.
 In October 1942 he joined in the defeat of his German and Italian captors as a stretcher bearer with the 1st South African Infantry Division in the Second Battle of El Alamein.
-After El Alamein he was transferred to the 6th South African Armoured Division and was gazetted as recipient of the Military Medal (MM) for his actions in Tobruk on 11 March 1943.
+After El Alamein, he was transferred to the 6th South African Armoured Division and was gazetted as a recipient of the Military Medal (MM) for his actions in Tobruk on 11 March 1943.
 The award was later bestowed on him by Major-General Francois Henry "Frank" Theron while in Italy with the armoured division.

 He attained the rank of lance corporal during his service.